7337-Yashraj/DesignBeku.Document/pages/QUESTIONS That I Have.md

 		- Does this also from a desire to control and drive
 			- IS this the ^^CENTRAL IDEA??^^ - The drive to be in the drivers seat.
 				- Whereas whatever we do, the identity should be a product of the lived experience of the marginalized individual
-				- The state as the giver of rights | The beurocracy as the enforcer
+				- The state as the giver of rights | The beaurocracy as the enforcer
 					- Does individual hopes, aspirations, identities, ideas, being and habits come into the picture? when it comes to participating with, taking a part, or is it
 						- Pre-conceived, pre-made, and thought after
 					- Is this the question that needs to be asked?